Keyon Johnson ‘94

 What is your fondest memory while at De La Salle?

-What do you know now that you wish you knew during your time at De La Salle?
+What do you know now that you wish you had known during your time at De La Salle?

 What was something you absolutely loved being a part of at De La Salle?